-Underlying all these complications is the importance of helping patient to build their fitness and weight bearing activities which in turn helps their brain to manage pain better.
+To avoid these complications it is important to help the patient build their fitness and include weight bearing activity.
+This also helps them to manage pain better.

 Being socially engaged improves self esteem and reduces depression.
-Therefore, being able to work or retrain or study can help mental well being.
+Being able to work or retrain or study can help mental well being.
 This is not always an easy path given the lack of flexibility in the benefits system.

-In practical terms, showing an empathic understanding of these issues and factoring them into consultations is your best role here.
+In practical terms, showing an empathic understanding of these issues and factoring them into consultations is your best role.

 Action to take